-The low educational level of malaria sufferers most of whom live in the countryside and have never been to school or received adequate guidance regarding dosage, fail to adhere to prescription requirements, or stop medication all together up on feeling well.
+The low educational level of malaria sufferers most of whom live in the countryside and have never been to school leads to failure to adhere to drug regimens or to premature stoppage of upon a mistaken sense of early return to full health.
 As is the case elsewhere where malaria is endemic drug-resistance has been the inevitable outcome in many parts of Ethiopia.
-There is no national study on drug resistance in Ethiopia but isolated studies have shown drug resistance to SP to be less than 5% in Humera and as high as 18% in Zway n(1998), and even higher in another study of Zway (30%) conducted by the Institute of Pathology in 2000.
-[13].
-Figure 14.5 shows the location of drug-resistance monitoring sites.
+There is no national study on drug resistance in Ethiopia but isolated studies have shown drug resistance to SP to be less than 5% in Humera and as high as 18% in Zway (1998), and even higher in another study of Zway (30%) conducted by the Institute of Pathology in 2000 [13].

-There are drug-resistance monitoring sites in Ethiopia [13] keeping tabs on the use/misuse of antimalarials such as SP (Sulfadoxine-Pyrimethamine).
+There are drug-resistance monitoring sites in Ethiopia [13] keeping records of the use/misuse of antimalarials such as SP (Sulfadoxine-Pyrimethamine).
 Other anti malaria drugs in Ethiopia to which the parasite has developed resistance includes AL (Artemether-Lumefantrine).
-Tedros Adhanom et. al [11] warn that "the high resistance level of P. falciparum to the relatively cheap SP warrants ... an immediate review..." and suggest that "safe and effective alternative ACTs [Artemisinine-based Combination Therapy] such as AL should be incorporated into the treatment guideline as early as possible"
+In a related study, the authors Tedros Adhanom et. al [11] have warn that "the high resistance level of P. falciparum to the relatively cheap SP warrants ... an immediate review..." and suggested that "safe and effective alternative ACTs [Artemisinine-based Combination Therapy] such as AL should be incorporated into the treatment guideline as early as possible"